 One downside of living in Corte Madera, however, is that residents on average have to contend with a long commute, spending on average 33.55 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Even though Corte Madera is a smaller town, it has many people who hop on public transportation – mostly a ferryboat for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The most common language spoken in Corte Madera is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Portuguese.